-SHRI JASPAT ROY KAPOOR: May I know (i) the highest salary of a member of the staff in the U.N. and (ii) the highest salary of an Indian member of the staff?
+Shri JASPAT ROY KAPOOR: May I know (i) the highest salary of a member of the staff in the U.N. and (ii) the highest salary of an Indian member of the staff?

-Shri Jawaharlal Nehru: Presumably, the highest salary is that of the Secretary-General.
+SHRI JAWAHARLAL NEHRU: Presumably, the highest salary is that of the Secretary-General.
 I do not exactly recall how much it is, but it is the highest salary.
 There is no Indian at present in any of the superior grades.
-There is only a Director.
-Presumably Mr. Menon knows about it.
-There is the Secretary-General, the Assistant Secretary-General and then come the D'rectors.
-There is one Indian working as a Director at present.
-There was an Indian Assistant Secretary-General till last year, but he finished his term and came away.
+There is only a Presumably Mr. Menon Director. knows about it.
+There is the Secretary-General, the Assistant tary-General and then come the one Indian Directors.
+There is present. working as a Director at There was an Indian Assistant Secretary-General till last year, but he finished his term and came away.